Don't B Sharp, Don't B Flat, Just B Natural

 Here's the A Major Scale, with the steps removed:

-Why is there a whole step between some of the letters?
+Why is there a whole step between only some of the letters?
 To explain, A to A# is a half step, and A# to B is another half step.
-So, add those two half steps together, and we'll get a whole step from A to B, in our scale above (A h A# h B).
+So, add those two half steps together to make a whole step from A to B, in our scale above:

-The Sharp Flat Rule page has more Major scale explanation.
+The page, Sharp Flat Rule has more on Major scales.

-Interestingly, two different notes must be named for the Sharp and Flat step between natural notes.
-Different names, but the same sound:
+Interestingly, two different names may denote one Sharp or Flat step between two notes.
+Different names, but the same sound: A (A# and Bb) B or, G (G# and Ab) A

 A# = Bb , G# = Ab